jengalas/pz-adventures-jekyll/_posts/2018/2018-09-17-acadia-adventures-2018-day-13.md

 ---

-Circumstances combined such that today was the first day we were able to get a bagel and a slice of blueberry pie and take them to the waterfront for breakfast.
+Circumstances came together such that today was the first day we were able to get a bagel and a slice of blueberry pie and take them to the waterfront for breakfast.
 It was already hot and very humid by 7:30am and we were loving it!
-We wre happy to be able to enjoy the spicy cilantro cream cheese on a 3 seed bagel and Morning Glory's blueberry pie is always good.
+We were happy to be able to enjoy the spicy cilantro cream cheese on a 3 seed bagel and Morning Glory's blueberry pie is always good.

 {% include gallery.html gallery_id="gallery1" class="" %}